 Present exchange rate from Vietnam Bank in 2019 is approximately about VND23,000 ~ US$1, but in almost of hotels, restaurants or shops will down to 20,000 when calculating prices

-In case of any scams emergency report, you can ask a young local (can speaking English) to show you the Ward/ Commune Police close to your place.
-For other emerrgency, you can dial 113 for police, 115 for ambulance, or 116 for phone number enquiries
+In case of any scams emergency report, you can ask a young local (can speak English) to show you the Ward/Commune Police Station where is closest to your place.
+For other emergency, you can dial 113 for police, 115 for ambulance, or 116 for phone number enquiries

 You will need an International Driving License to rent a car or motorbike for getting around Vietnam.
 Since 09 Sep 2019, Vietnam Traffic Police will apply more strictly Traffic Law for all foreigners when joinning on traffic

 Normally, the preferred clothing choice for all around Vietnam should include synthetic or light cotton trousers, shorts, or tops that will quickly dry and some warm clothes for high mountainous area.
-In addition, on visits to our temples, pagodas, church or historical monuments, which is required to cover up, so it helps to pack a shawl or scarf for the shoulders/knee and head area.
+In addition, on visits to our temples, pagodas, church or historical monuments, which is required to cover up, it is helpful if you pack a shawl or scarf for the shoulders/knees and head area.

 In general, it should be okay to travel in our country while solely relying on English.
 In the main cities, travellers can easy find locals that speak English in acceptable standard.
 But, It will be more difficult in the remote, rural regions that aren't on the tourist trail.

 In that case, an inportant tips for you is writing your question on the paper and show it with young people (student), they are willing to help by their basic English

 Before travelling to Vietnam it is worth the effort to learn the basics of the local culture to avoid any misunderstandings with the locals.